lambdaJasonYang/lambdaJasonYang.github.io/posts/2021-11-10-CodeServer.md

 Trust >> Authorities

 Download the Web-SSL-Cert.crt, which is the Root Cert Authority.
-Go to Chrome settings , Manage Certificates >> Authorities, and install the *.crt.
+Go to Chrome settings , Manage Certificates >> **Trusted Root Certificate Authorities** tab >> Import .. , and install the *.crt.
 Note we DO NOT need to install VsCodeOpn.crt on our browser.